 Finally about lunch time I crawled up to the top of K Col on the Rodway Range, thankful to God that the wind had finally died down and the sun was starting to warm me up.

 He took me by surprise because he came up from underneath me, not from above.
 What you probably can’t tell from this photo is that there is a steep cliff where the scrub ends.
 This eagle had caught the thermals up the cliff and flew up into my frame, soaring just metres above the scrub.
-Then he came directly toward me and boldly hovered just above me for a little while and then slowly flew off.
+Then he flew directly toward me and boldly hovered just above me for a little while and then slowly flew off.

 As you have probably already noticed from the photo, there’s no eagle in it.
 This is because my camera was set on the timer mode when I tried to snap a shot.
 After that useless shot, I quick flicked it into Auto mode…which, of course, was stuck on the 10 second timer…Needless to say, by the time I finally adjusted the camera to the right settings, the eagle was out of good shooting range.
 But it was still amazing to see this magnificent bird so up close!